Introducing Sketch for UX and UI will teach you how to use Sketch tools and features in order to build an interactive

 Sketch now allows you to turn your static Artboards into interactive ones.
 Discover how to organize your projects, add hotspots, create basic animations, and export your prototypes for collaborative purposes.

 - This course has no specific prerequisites, although a general familiarity with prototyping techniques and other vector applications will be useful.

 - Sketch is a Mac-only application.
 The latest version of Sketch requires macOS High Sierra (10.13.4) or newer.

-- If you do not have a registered copy of Sketch you may download a 30 day free trial from the Bohemian website.
+- If you do not have a registered copy of Sketch you may download a 30 day free trial from the Sketch website.